paxorus/monopoly/README.md

 #### Other
 * Keep your GOOJF card or trade
 * Pay $50 to get out of jail on the next turn.
+* Going broke, being forced to sell.

 ## Improvements
 #### Cosmetics
-* Chance, Comm Chest, Tax, and Go images.
+* Images for: Go, Chance, Comm Chest, Tax, Just Visiting/Jail, Go to Jail.
 * show actual faces of dice
 * customizing (name/sprite)
 * adjust number of players